openstack/rally/doc/source/install_and_upgrade/install.rst

    likely to work if your home directory has excessively open permissions (e.g., ``0755``), which is not recommended.

-All task samples, docs and certification tasks you could find at /opt/rally/.
+You can find all task samples, docs and certification tasks at /opt/rally/.
 Also you may want to save the last command as an alias:

 .. code-block:: bash